MENOPAUSE AND AGEING FEMININITY

 If this can be interpreted as a sign of femininity, is it a different kind of femininity than traditional femininity which is usually understood either as the opposite or complement of masculinity?
 Tolerating an insecure financial situation, doing some teaching and performing, she envisions a future of sharing her life - working and living - with other women musicians.
 Being with women who understood her experiences was important to Lisa:

-And I know that my experience is a woman's, from a woman's perspective.
-I see things from
+I know that my experience is a woman's, from a woman's perspective.
+I see things from a

 The fourth participant, Maureen, age fifty-two, is a member of the Iroquois Nation in Canada, and a university graduate (Fig. 4).
 She has three children from an earlier marriage, now living on their own, and has been in her present relationship for several years.
 Maureen lives in two cultures western society and the native world.
 Describing herself as having a multicultural identity, living on and off her native reservation at various times throughout her life, she seems to have adapted to both lifestyles, and has integrated both into her life.